RATING: 3 Keys RESULT: Won REMAINING: 1:14

-At the end of the day, if you are a local with some time to kill, sure, why not go see Escape Room Entertainment in Orlando.
+At the end of the day, if you are a local with some time to kill, sure, why not go see The Escape Company in Orlando.
 But if you’re visiting from out of town, with a finite amount of available time to schedule games – there’s one is just a little too middle-of-the-road, and there’s just too many better put together venues you should see first.

 Location: Orlando, Florida

 Group Type: Public / You may be paired with strangers.